PriceSurvey/senior-challenge-2020/README.md

 # Bonus:
 If you develop a test step for the crawler results this will be very appreciated.
 (Check if the fields that must be fetched are being populated)

 **Hint**: Test the case that have a promotional price and the case without promotional price ;)

+# Time-frame:
+The amount of time you have to develop this project is 7 days counting after the date you receive this repository.
+If you need more time don't hesitate to contact us on: arthurpires@pricesurvey.io

+# Contact Info:
+If you have any problems with the base project, please contact us at: arthurpires@pricesurvey.io